Wintellect/MSLearn/Introduction to Bash/includes/3-bash-commands.md

 ### The `cd`, `mkdir`, and `rmdir` commands

 `cd` stands for "change directory," and it does exactly what the name suggests: it changes the pwd to another directory.
-It enables you to move from one directory to another just as its counterpart in Windows does.
+It enables you to move from one directory to another just like its counterpart in Windows.
 The following command changes to a subdirectory of the current directory named "orders:"

 ```bash
 cd orders